aweingarten/2017-texascamp-signs/README.md

-# Acquia Webinar May 2017: Beyond Websites: Using Drupal For Digital Signs.
+# Texas Camp May 2017: Beyond Websites: Using Drupal For Digital Signs.
 ## Authors
 - Mike Madison
 - Adam Weingarten